 Dive Deep into Marketing Data

 Facebook now boasts around half a billion people, all sharing their information and lifestyle choices.
 It’s a virtual goldmine of consumer data.
-You can find the factual data such as age, gender, hometown, etc. And you can find preference data such as dining, vocation, sports activities, and the like.
+You can find factual data such as age, gender, hometown, etc. And you can find preference data such as dining, vocation, sports activities, and the like.

 Now, to find your customer market for the Bait Mate, you’re in heaven.
-How many fisherman have posted photos of their big catch?
+How many fishermen have posted photos of their big catch?
 Where do they live?
 Who are their fishing buddies?
 What guides do they use?
 Where do they travel to fish?
 You have, at your fingertips, the deepest goldmine in the business world.
 Bar none.
 All your questions have answers.

 What About Privacy?

 For the many millions of people who have posted their personal data on the internet, privacy is a moot point – it’s already public.
-So the hunt is now on for marketers to find ways to mine the data quickly, accurately and effectively; and make money doing it.
+So the hunt is now on for marketers to find ways to mine the data quickly, accurately, and effectively; and make money doing it.

 This new surge is further blurring the lines of privacy, and most consumers don’t even know it’s happening.
 For instance, if you “Like” the new Bait Mate on your Facebook page, you’re likely to see new ads appear on the right side of your page for things like fishing gear and river trips.
-Facebook has categorized your preferences in their database, and include your profile in the ‘list’ they ‘sell’ to these advertisers.
+Facebook has categorized your preferences in their database and included your profile in the ‘list’ they ‘sell’ to these advertisers.